 Activities undertaken in the first 10 years included assistance to local charities such as Red Cross, drug support groups, life saving clubs, a half-way house, local hospitals, the Salvation Army, bush fire appeals, and the Spastic Children’s Centre.
 The Club assisted training for aboriginal apprentices from Northern Territory, building of a bus shelter, and children’s playground, a community garden, creation of a Rotary village for the aged and arranging outings for migrant groups.

 Programs for young people including international youth exchange, youth leadership awards, sponsoring of a Rotaract club, and providing careers advisors to local schools.
 The club was also involved in international projects such as Rotary Foundation, group study, and humanitarian projects.
 Support was given to a foster-child in Bolivia.
-In those early years, the Club commenced two major fund-raising community events – the Annual Art Show that continues to this day, and the annual Jumble Sale held up until 2006.
+In those early years, the Club commenced two major fund-raising community events – the Annual Art Show that ran from 1976 to 2015, and the annual Jumble Sale held up until 2006.

 In following years, some of these programs continued while new ones were developed to meet changing community needs.
 Support for aged citizens has always been an important activity.
 In the early 1980s the Club agreed to deliver the City of Mordialloc (now Kingston) Meals on Wheels Service for those elderly citizens requiring the service at weekends.
 Every weekend (and at Christmas) club members delivered pre-cooked nourishing meals to up to 20 housebound people who may not have any community contact.
 This service continued until 2006 when the City of Kingston introduced alternative management arrangements.